 The ongoing collaboration of your medical staff is critical to the successful operations of your facility and the delivery of quality treatment to your patients.
 Ongoing education can help improve a medical practitioner’s ability to collaborate with other staff members, partners, and consultants both on location and remotely.
 Collaboration and communication within your medical practice can increase office efficiencies as well as improve the patient experience.

 Collaboration is important to the health care system because it helps spur collaborative teamwork.
 Well-coordinated collaboration across medical professions at your practice has the potential to allow for more comprehensive, population-based, cost-effective patient care and a new emphasis on health promotion and disease prevention, which will be essential in meeting ongoing healthcare challenges.

 An appropriately synched team when it comes to communicating their needs will be more effective at executing their role daily, especially when it comes to the ongoing improvement of the care delivered to your network of patients.

 During a multiple-day hospital stay, a patient may interact with 50 different employees, including physicians, nurses, technicians, and others.
 Focusing on a high level of collaboration among teams at your facility is critical for the success of your patients during their stay.

-This level of collaboration helps build trust among different professionals and educates them in regards to the strengths and weaknesses of each individual that makes up the organization and their team.
-This understanding can help medical staff perform their duties more efficiently and therefore, continue to succeed.
+This level of collaboration helps build trust among different professionals and educates them regarding the strengths and weaknesses of each individual that makes up the organization and their team.
+This understanding can help medical staff perform their duties more efficiently and, therefore, continue to succeed.

 1. Define Your Collaborative Approach to Health Care